 This is one of the most popular foods we sell.
+And amazingly, the most popular format we sell is the full case.

 Here in the U.S., tinned tuna is a low-end commodity usually sold in supermarkets.
 In Spain it’s at the complete opposite of the culinary spectrum.
 Writing in the New Yorker, Lauren Collins said Spain is "perhaps the only country in the world where it is desirable to serve food that comes in a can."
 She meant it as a compliment—it's delicious.